Covid-19 Info & Updates

 Children & Youth Programs

-Children have big questions and concerns – so do we.
+Children and youth have big questions and concerns.
 As a community, we help young people find the courage and confidence to develop their own answers with many sources and mentors as guides.

 Our Whole Lives (OWL)

-Our Whole Lives (OWL) is a 25-session sexual education program developed by the Unitarian Universalist Association that helps participants make informed and responsible decisions about their sexual health and behavior.
+Our Whole Lives (OWL) is a sexual education program developed by the Unitarian Universalist Association, and we offer sessions for youth in both junior and senior high.
 With a holistic approach, OWL provides accurate, developmentally appropriate information about a range of topics, including relationships, gender identity, sexual orientation, sexual health, and cultural influences on sexuality.
-We offer OWL every other year for youth in grades 7-9.

 If you have questions about any of our programs for children and youth, please contact the Director of Lifespan Religious Education.